paritytech/substrate-api-sidecar/README.md

     setting it to anything else.
 LOG_MODE defaults to only "errors".
 -   `SAS_SUBSTRATE_WS_URL`: WebSocket URL to which the RPC proxy will attempt to connect to, defaults to `ws://127.0.0.1:9944`.
--   `SAS_SUBSTRATE_PARENT_VERSION`: wether or not to always use the version of the parent block to set metadata for scale decoding.
-This will normally have a slight time penalty, but will guarantee that extrinsics within a block that does a runtime upgrade with `set_code` are always decoded correctly.
-    If set to `off`, one can selectively hard code the hash of blocks to use the parents version of to set the metadata for scale decoding.
-The hash for block's with `set_code` can be hardcoded in `config/setCodeBlocks.ts`.
-Defaults to false.
-Note: for chains that use the `scheduler` pallet to do runtime upgrades, it is very unlikely this will be an issue as `scheduler` ensures that `set_code` is executed in `on_initialize` and it is highly unlikely there would be any additional room in a block for other extrinsics.
+-   `SAS_SUBSTRATE_PARENT_VERSION`: always use the version of the parent block to set metadata for scale decoding. `on` means always fetch and use the parent blocks metadata, while `off` means _only_ fetch and use the parent blocks metadata for the blocks with hashes specified in `config/setCodeBlocks.ts`.
+Fetching and using the parent blocks metadata will have a slight time penalty, but will guarantee that extrinsics within a block that executed a runtime upgrade with `set_code` are always decoded correctly.
+Defaults to `off`.
+Note: for chains that use the `scheduler` pallet to do runtime upgrades, it is very unlikely this will be an issue as `scheduler` ensures that `set_code` is executed in `on_initialize` and it is highly unlikely there would be any additional room in a block for other extrinsics, but please use this info with discretion.

 If you are connecting to [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template), please add the following custom types in `config/types.json`.